knightlinwu/blog/about.md

 ![Me]({{ site.url }}/images/me.jpeg)
 ### [Knight Lin](https://www.linkedin.com/in/knightlinwu/)

-Software Engineer @ Facebook
+Software Engineer @ Facebook, ex-Microsoft

 Passionate about Performance, Web Browser, Software Architecture, IoT and Web Applications.

-> Experience new thing and learn from it, all the challenges will be opprotunities to grow.
-The most invaluable thing will get out it are: growth of yourself and knowing the good peoples.
-Get hands dirty, be open and curious, keep learning.
-And, don't forget the life around you. - 2019/7/8
+> Embrace new experiences and use them as opportunities to learn and grow.
+The greatest benefits of stepping outside of your comfort zone are personal growth and the opportunity to meet and connect with good people.
+Embrace challenges, stay open-minded and curious, and always keep learning.
+And don't forget to appreciate and engage with the world around you. - 2019/7/8